 I experienced dozens of these ‘Revivals’ until I became old enough to leave home and live my own life the way I wanted.
 I was not a believer.
 Oh, I had ‘gone forward’ during one of those ‘Revivals’ when I was in the 4th grade, but by my teen years I knew that I was not really a Christian.
 As soon as I could, I left church behind.
 Of course, living my life my way was not so hot.
 I ‘experienced life’ and found it wanting.
 Nothing satisfied.
 Through it all until my mid 30’s, I knew that I was ‘not right with God.’
 No matter what fleshly pursuit I was after, I never crossed certain lines.
 I refused to participate in anything I considered blasphemous.
 Could it be that God was protecting me or keeping me from destruction?
 I have thought much about this.
 If I had gone further into my rebellion I may have not have survived!
 I have learned to look at my salvation as a miracle.
 It most certainly was not according to what I wanted.

-He came to his own, and his own people did not receive him.
-But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
-(John 1:11-13 ESV)
+11 He came to what was His own, and those who were His own did not receive Him.
+12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, 13 who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
+John 1:11-13 (LSB)

 Does this mean that we don’t have to preach the Gospel?
 No!
 We must preach it (1 Corinthians 1:21-25)!
 This is the general call of the Gospel that God uses in the hearts of those whom He is saving.
 We are not saved by hearing the Gospel and then deciding.
 No, we are saved when the Holy Spirit regenerates us and then we believe and repent.
 It is then that God justifies us.
 We are saved by grace through faith.